lerni/instagram-basic-display-feed-element/README.md

 }
 ```
 # Troubleshooting
-If things go wrong you may wanna check [Facebooks Plattformstatus](https://developers.facebook.com/status/dashboard/).
+If things go wrong you may want to check [Facebooks Plattformstatus](https://developers.facebook.com/status/dashboard/).

 # Todo
 * how is pagination supposed to work?
-* may just an extension not an element?
+* maybe just an extension not an element?